How to Create an Asset Protection Strategy in California

 We’ll start with protecting your assets while you’re still alive.

-California offers its citizens plenty of legal challenges, but we are blessed by a law which allows us to create something called a Private Retirement Plan.
+For example, residents of California have access to a very special financial vehicle called a Private Retirement Plan.
 A California PRP is much more than a mere financial plan.
 It includes the creation of a Private Retirement Trust, careful retitling of assets, and a written actuarial plan—all of which must be created by professionals.
+Read more about PRPs here.

 Here’s a disaster we see all too often in our practice: An inheritance which required a lifetime to accumulate is taken by a predator, creditor, or divorce after it transfers to a loved one.

 You or your loved ones may not even see the threat coming.
 Lawsuits are at an all-time high.
 Divorce hits at least half of marriages.
-And (thanks to Covid-19), bankruptcies have become quite literally pandemic.
+And (partly thanks to Covid-19), bankruptcies have become pandemic in recent years.

 Any inheritance, but especially a significant inheritance, can become a target.
 Unless you take important legal steps to protect your loved ones and your legacy before you pass away, your legacy may well be lost, and lost quickly.
 Here in California, inheritance asset protection may be especially vital.